Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/epic/epic-magic-items-1.md

 the path, freedom of movement, pass without trace, wall of stone; Market Price:* 306,870 gp.

+### Restless Death
-**Restless Death:** The holder of this rod can rebuke or control undead as if he or she were four levels higher.
+The holder of this rod can rebuke or control undead as if he or she were four levels higher.
 (The rod doesn't grant the ability to rebuke or control undead if the holder doesn't already have it.)
 In addition, the wielder may speak a command word to cast *animate